9 Ways to Experience New Orleans on a Budget

 What makes them different?
 The way the dead are buried.

 A few of the city’s most famous cemeteries include Lafayette Cemetery No. 1 (Garden District; pictured above) and St. Louis Cemetery No. 1 (near the French Quarter/Downtown area).
-Visitors can tour the cemeteries alone or with one of the many popular guided tours offered; ghost tours are really popular for obvious reasons.
+Visitors can tour the cemeteries alone or with one of the many popular guided tours offered; ghost tours are popular for obvious reasons.

 Cost: $0 (unless you take a guided tour)